merenlab/merenlab.org/_posts/anvio/2015-05-01-anvio-tutorial.md

     sed -i 's/_contig_/contig/g' contigs.fa

-# Programs to analyze contigs
+# Programs to analyze contigs FASTA

 Following sections will describe each program you will frequently use while walking you through an example analysis.
 To see a complete list of programs that are distributed with the platform, type `anvi-` in your terminal, and then press the `TAB` key twice.